KMouris/Python-Course-Project/README.md

 **return:** ARRAY `snow_start_of_period`

-## check_functions.py
+## compare_data.py
-File where `CompareData` class is stored which provides following methods:
+File where `CompareData` class is stored.
+This class is for comparing different properties of arrays, objects and rasters.
+It provides the following methods:

 ### `__init__()`